-- 1. What informs our policy
+1. What informs our policy Page 2

-- 2. Guiding principles for preventing and tackling bullying
+2. Guiding principles for preventing and tackling bullying Page 4

-- 3. Aims of the policy
+3. Aims of the policy Page 5

-- 4. What is bullying?
+4. What is bullying?
+Page 5

-- 5. The role of governors
+5. The role of governors Page 8

-- 6. The role of staff (duties)
+6. The role of staff (duties) Page 9

-- 7. The role of staff (responses)
+7. How we deal with any allegations of bullying at school Page 9

-- 8. The curriculum: how we prevent and tackle bullying through our curriculum
+8. 8.
+The curriculum: how we prevent and tackle bullying through our curriculum Page 12

-- 9. Supporting pupils
+9. Supporting pupils Page 13

-- 10. Sanctions
+10. Sanctions Page 13

-- 11. Involving parents

-- 12. Involving pupils

-- 13. Monitoring the effectiveness of our approach
+11. Monitoring the effectiveness of our approach Page 14

-- 14. Appendix: Cyberbullying
+Appendix 1 : Online bullying Page 14

+Appendix 2: Glossary of Rights Articles Referenced in Policy Page 15

-WHAT INFORMS OUR POLICY
+1. WHAT INFORMS OUR POLICY

-Keeping Children Safe in Education, Behaviour and Discipline in Schools, 2016 Preventing and Tackling Bullying, 2017 Cyberbullying: Advice for Head Teachers and School Staff, 2014 Equality Act, 2010

-Rights Respecting document
+Keeping Children Safe in Education, 2023 Behaviour and Discipline in Schools Advice for Headteachers & School Staff, 2022 Preventing and Tackling Bullying, 2017 Cyberbullying: Advice for Head Teachers and School Staff, 2014 Equality Act, 2010 Rights Respecting document